ayush20kumarr/FinalYearProject/README.md

 # FinalYearProject
-This project predicts the hotel booking cancellation prediction.
+This project predicts the hotel booking prediction.